Chris Mack (basketball)

-Christopher Lee Mack (born December 30, 1969) is an American college basketball coach who is currently the head coach at the College of Charleston.
-He formerly served as head coach for the University of Louisville and Xavier University.
+Christopher Lee Mack (born December 30, 1969) is an American college basketball coach who is currently the head coach at the University of South Florida.
+He formerly served as head coach for the College of Charleston, University of Louisville and Xavier University.

 Background

 Chris Mack was born in Cleveland, Ohio and grew up in North College Hill, Ohio, a suburb of Cincinnati.
 He graduated in 1988 from St. Xavier High School in Cincinnati, where he was named 1987–88 Cincinnati Post Metro Player of the Year.

 Mack continued on to the University of Evansville, where he played basketball for two seasons.
 He then transferred to Xavier University in 1990, where he played his final two seasons of eligibility (after redshirting one due to then-current NCAA transfer rules), and graduated in 1992 with a B.A. in Communication Arts.

 He is married to the former Christi Hester, a Louisville native and former University of Dayton guard (1996–2000).
-They have three children and resided in Northern Kentucky before he took the Louisville position.
+They have three children.